 Right or wrong: Should inmates be rewarded for providing intel?

-In this scenario, a sergeant explains to an officer that, in order to get a little, one must give a little.
-But does this not place officers in a precarious situation where they can unwittingly give control to the inmate?
+In this scenario, a sergeant explains to an officer that, in order to get a little, one must give a little

-Officer Smith was just placed onto the Threat Suppression Team and, for the first time in years, he feels excited about his new position.
-This new position will require him to be proactive and help with investigations and intelligence sharing.
+Officer Smith was just placed onto the Threat Suppression Team (TST) and, for the first time in years, he feels excited about his new position, which will require him to be proactive and help with investigations and intelligence sharing.
 He is even excited about the chance to communicate with other law enforcement agencies.
 Right now, Officer Smith is on cloud nine.

 The first day on the job Smith finds himself training with the TST team leader, Sgt.
-Johnson.
-Sgt.
-Johnson is a veteran who has over 20 years in corrections, with 13 years on the TST team.
+Johnson, a veteran who has over 20 years in corrections, with 13 years on the TST team.

-The first day of training consist of interviewing and intelligence gathering.
+The first day of training consists of interviewing and intelligence gathering.
 As Smith sits down to observe Sgt.
 Johnson begin his interview with an inmate, Smith sees something he does not like.

 The inmate in question asks Sgt.
 Johnson, "What's in it for me?"